Roderick Hood: Philadelphia Eagles

 Hood signed as an undrafted free agent with the Philadelphia Eagles in 2003.
 He signed a three-year $910,000 contract with the Eagles and as a rookie he tied for fifth on the Eagles in special teams tackles with 21.
 As the nickel cornerback, he recorded four tackles and recovered a fumble and recorded his first career interception.
 Hood finished 2004 with 32 tackles and a team-high three fumble recoveries on defense.
-Following an injury to starter Lito Sheppard, Hood worked his way into the starting lineup in 2005 where he had three interceptions and 41 tackles and was named to USA Today’s “2005 All-Joe” team.
+Following an injury to starter Lito Sheppard, Hood worked his way into the starting lineup in 2005 where he had three interceptions and 41 tackles and was named to USA Today's “2005 All-Joe” team.
 In 2006, he played ten games with four starts and recorded 18 tackles after he signed a one-year, $1.573 million tender to remain with the Eagles for the 2006 season.

 Arizona Cardinals

 Following the 2006 season, Hood left the Eagles in free agency and signed a five-year $15 million contract with the Arizona Cardinals where he was the starting cornerback in 2007 and 2008.
 In the 2007 season, Hood had his best season with five interceptions and two of them were returned for touchdowns.
 Hood started all 16 games and his 196 return yards on five interceptions were second best in the NFL this season behind Antrel Rolle’s 231 return yards.
 In 2008 Hood played 15 games with 14 starts and intercepted one pass as the Arizona Cardinals advanced to the Super Bowl.

 Hood was released by the Cardinals on April 28, 2009.

-Hood signed with the Cleveland Browns and later signed with the Chicago Bears during the offseason, but failed to make either team's final 53-man roster.
+Cleveland Browns

+Hood signed with the Cleveland Browns on May 26, 2009.
+He was released on August 31, 2009.

+Chicago Bears

+Hood was signed by the Chicago Bears on September 1, 2009.
+He was released on September 5, 2009.